 Now is a perfect time to nurture any and all your relationships.
 Think of someone you care about who you haven’t talked to in a while and make it a point to reconnect (today!), even if it’s just with a quick text, email or a five-minute phone call.
 Let them know you are thinking of them and how much you value your relationship.
 You can also call up friends you may have lost touch with that you miss having in your life.
 It’s the perfect time to reconnect.
 It’ll make you feel good and remind you of all of the people who are in your corner.
 Plus, it’ll help you keep your life centered on what’s really important: the people in it.

-There are great tips and tricks to stay connected with family and friends during this time of social distancing.
-I use Facetime daily to stay in touch with my parents and family in Oregon and my twin sister in LA, the bonus is my kids love it too.
+There are great tips and tricks to stay connected with family and friends: I use FaceTime daily to stay in touch with my parents and family in Oregon and my twin sister in LA, the bonus is my kids love it too.
 It’s important we continue to celebrate life’s significant moments – birthdays, anniversaries, babies, even if they are virtual.
 We are celebrating my father-in-laws 70th birthday on virtual video and I have a friend who is doing a gender reveal party on Zoom (which offers free video and phone conferencing for up to 100 people for a max of 40 minutes at a time).
 You can even change your Zoom background to hide a messy kitchen or kids playing behind you.
 Yesterday, I was on a Zoom call with someone scuba diving with bright yellow fish swimming by, someone on a beach in Bora Bora, and someone in outer space.

 3. Unleash Your Inner Creativity

-This is the perfect time to pursue a new at home hobby.
-You can read, cook, paint, write, sing, and dance.
-And thanks to the internet and YouTube, you can learn new hobbies or sharpen your hobby skills for free.
+You could also try a new hobby.
+You could read, cook, paint, write, sing, and dance.
+And thanks to the Internet and YouTube, you can learn new hobbies or sharpen your hobby skills for free.
 Whether it’s cooking, art, writing, gardening, knitting, calligraphy, scrapbooking, or origami.

 It’s also a great time to read an inspiring book.
 There have never been more ways to access great writers and great thoughts – whether it’s audio, download, or physical books from Audible, Amazon, or Scribd .
 There are also great apps like Blinkist (for non-fiction) and others that offer key takeaway written or audio summaries for quick review.
-Apple Books (formerly iBooks) also announced a free ‘stay at home’ collection of read-alongs for kids, cozy mysteries, and audiobooks.
+Apple Books (formerly iBooks) also had a free collection of read-alongs for kids, cozy mysteries, and audiobooks.

 Some recommended books for inspiration: The Power of Positive Thinking by Norman Vincent Peale, The Happiness Project by Gretchen Rubin, The Four Agreements by Don Miguel Ruiz, and The Obstacle is the Way by Ryan Holiday.
 I also wrote The Execution Factor: The One Skill that Drives Success, designed to help people overcome obstacles and achieve success in business and life, based on my own experiences of hardship as an entrepreneur.